Logo JACQUELINE HENNECKE JH

 Goal

-To design something that simplifies navigation for people using public transit, both online and offline.
+In this independent case study, I want to design something that simplifies navigation for people using public transit, both online and offline.
 Many users find metro and transit maps difficult to interpret and adapt to, especially when navigating complex routes or in areas with limited connectivity.
-My app aims to connect different versions of a public transit map, providing a clear and intuitive way for users to understand their route and navigate obstacles.
+I hope to connect different versions of a public transit map, providing a clear and intuitive way for users to understand their route and navigate obstacles.

 Core features